 Across West Essex our Primary Care Network (PCN) is working with the local authorities to make sure people in our area have access to the vaccine.

-Please do not contact us unless you are in cohorts 1, 2, 3, 4, 5 and 6 in the priority poster above.
+Please do not contact us unless you are in cohorts 1 - 9 in the priority poster above.